JackKeogh/AssetHandler/README.md

 AssetHandler debug folder, into the folder.
 6. Navigate back and into the release folder.
 Repeat the same process as step 5 but use the dll and lib files from the release folder.
+7. Finally, link to these library files in your project.

+## How it works